How Does a Fax Machine Work? Step-by-Step Guide

 This is what you’re hearing as your fax machine makes those horrible screeching and beeping noises.
 It’s screaming to your recipient’s fax machine, telling it what to print: “Black square!
 White square!
 Black!
 Black!
 White, white, white!
 Black, white, black!”

-In other words, you’ve probably listened to many of your faxes translated into “telephone-ese” without ever realizing it.
+In other words, you’ve probably listened to many of your faxes translated into “telephone-ese” without realizing it.
+Understanding how a fax machine works helps explain this noise, as it’s simply the machine transmitting the document in audio tones.

 In spite of the increasing popularity of email and digital messaging, faxing is still a great tool for sending documents quickly and securely.
 With the growing popularity of cloud-based faxing services, faxing is also now more convenient and accessible than ever.
 These online faxing services offer affordable options for both personal and business use, making them highly scalable.
 Additionally, they provide features such as document storage, digital signatures, and even mobile faxing options.